 Protect your self-esteem when online dating

 Online dating can be difficult for those of us with low self-esteem.
-Men especially tend to get few replies to their messages online, and it can feel like a lot of rejections.
-Hardeep found he was “over-interpreting” when women just stopped messaging him out of the blue, and assumed it was something he had done wrong or that he was simply unattractive.
+Men and ethnic minorities especially tend to get few replies to their messages online, and it can feel like a lot of rejections.
+Through coaching, Hardeep, an Asian British man, agreed that when women just stopped messaging him out of the blue, he was he was “over-interpreting” when he assumed it was something he had done wrong or that he was simply unattractive.
+Claudia, a Black British woman, assumed something was deeply wrong with her or the vibe she was putting out when her friends got dates but she just got asked for sex.

-Coaching can help with this by providing hard data about how often this happens, so you can be reassured that what is happening is very common.
+Coaching can help with this by providing hard data about how often this happens, so you can be reassured that what is happening is part of a social trend.
 Cognitive-behavioural therapy methods can also help you not to jump to conclusions when a conversation doesn’t lead to a date, or date doesn’t work out.
 We can often say to ourselves “No one will ever like me” or “I’m useless at dating” when we could say “That person wasn’t right for me” or “Maybe they weren’t ready for dating” – attributing it to the other person rather than ourselves.

 You can still date with social anxiety